Why Do People Blackout?

-If someone was to ask “”?
+If someone was to ask “why do people blackout”?
 What would the answer be?
 It would actually be quite hard to answer this question if there was no knowledge of the person who blacked out.
 Medically speaking, a blackout is a period when a person cannot remember something or temporarily loses consciousness.

 As a physically related term, blackouts happen for many reasons.
 Being very drunk can be a reason why someone blacks out.
 But there are also many other triggers, such as standing up very quickly when a casualty has been sitting or lying down for some time, or a blow to the head can also be the cause for blackouts.
 The term blackout can also mean a temporary loss of vision.
 If this happens often, it could be a serious medical problem and it is worth seeking medical help.